 This SDK is licensed on a per-app project basis.
 The cost is just $99 per unique app project, regardless of the number of users or downloads your app receives.
 A reduced pricing of $50 per app project is available for students and college radio stations.
 Volume discounts are also available if you would like to license the SDK for a number of different iOS app projects.

 Our RadioKit SDK is a static library which provides all the audio handling functionality one would need for an iOS radio app.
 Used internally here at Stormy Productions since 2008 and released as a stand-alone SDK in 2009, RadioKit has been constantly updated to maintain compatibility with each iOS release.
-This is solid proven technology - it is used in iPhone radio apps that have been downloaded millions of times and are used on a day-to-day basis.
+This is solid proven technology - it is used in iPhone radio apps that have been downloaded tens of millions of times and are used on a day-to-day basis.

-Over 100 iPhone radio apps make use of the iOS RadioKit SDK and these apps have millions of downloads.
+Over 100 iPhone radio apps make use of the iOS RadioKit SDK and these apps have tens of millions of downloads.
 While we do not list the names of the many companies that have licensed the RadioKit SDK, the following are just a few examples of apps written by Stormy Productions that make use of RadioKit:

 Why use the RadioKit SDK for your iOS apps instead of other solutions that make use of open-source code?

 First of all, the RadioKit SDK is designed for mobile use.
 We developed this technology making extensive use of RF isolation test equipment to optimize the code for the best handling of dropped streams and low signal strength wireless situations.
 While dropped streams will always be unavoidable in the wireless world, we have worked hard to minimize the disruption using our unique "stream stitching" technology.
 This technology can often make dropped data connections or movement from WiFi to cellular in some cases not even noticeable.
 We like to think the difference in our technology is what you don't hear.